La

 service and loyalty to principles wider than individual gain.

-For more details please contact Stephen
+For more details or to join please contact Stephen

 Herold, cancelier of the Confrérie.

-Please use the PayPal account specified on the application form or send
+Please use the PayPal

 WHAT’S NEW

-Herold - Medals, Orders & DecorationsAn account of the early (Burgundian & Habsburg) history of the order by Guy Stair Sainty with much useful detail.
+An account of the early (Burgundian & Habsburg) history of the order by Guy Stair Sainty with much useful detail.
 An essential reference.
 His pages on the Spanish Fleece and the Austrian Fleece are equally good, but his internal navigation links are often old and unreliable.

 An illustrated monograph of the solutions to wearing the collar of the order with armor.
 Based on the Real Armería collection in Madrid that was willed by Philip II to the nation.